Limado/translator/README.md

 let $T = new Translator({ resources: "./assets/js/resources/" , languaje: "ENG" });

 #resouces is the path to your languajes json file.
-#languaje is language file name
+#languaje is resource file name
 ```

 When yo want to change your page languaje on the fly just call: